List of United States television stations available in Canada: Province of Quebec, Cornwall/Hawkesbury Ontario

 These stations are available to cable and satellite customers in Quebec City, Sherbrooke, and Montreal.

 Eastern Ontario

 These stations are or were carried in the National Capital Region, Pembroke, Ontario, Ottawa, and Kingston, Ontario.
 This region also includes Peterborough, Ontario, and towns along the northern shore of Lake Ontario.

-Southern Ontario
+Southern Ontario (SWO)

-These stations are carried throughout the Greater Toronto Area and Golden Horseshoe on a variety of cable systems.
+These stations are carried throughout the Greater Toronto Area, the Golden Triangle (Guelph, Kitchener/Waterloo, Cambridge) and Golden Horseshoe on a variety of cable systems.
+Channel locales are generally determined by carriers in SWO.
+As an example, Bell Fibe offers U.S. national-networks (i.e., ABC, CBS, NBC, etc.) from Detroit, MI.
+Whereas Rogers Cable systems in the same viewing area will distribute Buffalo New York national-networks.
+Although cable companies vary by viewing area, Bell Fibe is generally available across all of SWO, as is Rogers Cable Systems in many of the same areas.

 London, Ontario

 These stations are carried in the London and St. Thomas area.

 Windsor, Ontario/Chatham, Ontario

 These stations are or were carried in the Windsor, Ontario market, serving Windsor, Essex County, Leamington, Ontario, Chatham-Kent, Ontario, Lambton County and even parts of Middlesex County and Elgin County.
 Also refer to CRTC decisions archive for details on the Windsor/Leamington-area cable listings.

 Northeastern Ontario

 These stations are or were carried in Northern Ontario, including Sault Ste.
 Marie, Ontario.